HoogsterInc/AtomsPast_Documents/Rules.md

   -- The difference in Higher Ground values is calculated for Range by taking half the difference rounded down.
   See Ranges and Higher Ground.

+  -- Higher Ground and LoS Terrain interactions: If a Unit is on Higher Ground that is taller (a larger X value) then LoS blocking Terrain then it can have LoS drawn to it.
+(See Higher Ground Examples)

 - Difficult Terrain.
 Unit's moving through a Difficult Terrain grid space get a cumulative -1 to their Move stat for turn